- No products in the cart.

 It’s Still a Bicycle

 So with an Electric Bike Kit you’ve just saved enough cash to send yourself on vacation to Hawaii, but what about the upkeep of this new lean green machine?
 Here’s one of the greatest things I found when I went from the electric bicycle I first purchased a number of years back to my current Schwinn road bike with the 48V setup—it’s still a bicycle!
 Chains and other components are not unique.
-I can still quickly take the motor off and put my old wheel back on and I have my old bike, or with today’s geared hub motors, I can just take the battery off because I do not even notice the motor on it when just peddling…zero resistance.
+I can still quickly take the motor off and put my old wheel back on and I have my old bike, or with today’s geared hub motors, I can just take the battery off because I do not even notice the motor on it when just pedaling…zero resistance.
 I cannot count the number of people that have called me and said, “Doug, I bought such and such brand electric bike a number of years ago and it does not work and I cannot get parts and…” With a kit, if you change bikes you take the kit off the old and put it on the new.
-With the electric bike kits we use, 36V or 48V batteries of all cell types are interchangeable; the geared and direct drive motors can be swapped…lots of flexibility.
+With the electric bike kits we use, 36V or 48V/52V batteries of all cell types are interchangeable; motors can be swapped, etc.…lots of flexibility.

 There are many good ready-made electric bicycles out there; my goal, however, is to get people on one at a price that is much more palatable.
 Even with a kit, I feel that people are still laying down a chunk of change and deserve the best possible value.
 So the best cost to benefit equation I can think of is our electric bike kit conversion systems—The Greater E-Bike!

 Contact Doug, the owner of Electric Bike Solutions, at the numbers and email below.

 Cell: (707) 290-9764